Ilkley Harriers offers a program of training for its members (prospective members may

 Don't forget too to bring a phone or other form of identify like a wrist band in case of emergency.

 On the main club night, we meet at Ilkley Lawn Tennis & Squash Club at 7pm, when training is preceded by announcements of race results and future events.
 Splendid changing and shower facilities are available.
-A variety of training runs and sessions is informally organised each evening to cater for a range of abilities on the roads (and, now the lighter months are here, yippee, on the paths and moors above Ilkley).
-Experienced runners lead each group and typically there would be groups doing long, steady runs at various paces; a shorter run suitable for beginners; and either a hill or fartlek session.
+A variety of training runs and sessions is informally organised each evening to cater for a range of abilities.
+We mostly run on the roads in winter and on the paths and moors above Ilkley from April to September.
+Experienced runners lead each group - further details on average pace are below.
+Until the end of March, Groups 1-5 are on-road while Group 6 is usually off-road and requires a head torch.
+The runs tend to finish between 8.15pm-8.30pm, with most groups covering around 10-12km.

 NB our use of the facilities does not include the main car park, which is reserved for ILTSC club members.
 Please park on the grass field or in the back car park (follow the track).